CelestialSimulations/Relative-Sizes-of-Planets/README.md

 human.coolness
 ```

-You can store multiple objects in array easily, so we could actually store the everyone's attributes in a single variable.
+You can store multiple objects in array easily, so we could actually store the attributes of everyone in this class into a single variable.

 In this simulation, I have created data for Earth.
 It looks like this:
 ```
 var data = [{name: "Earth", mass: 5.97, diameter: 12756 }];
 ```
+Mass is in units of 10²⁴ kilograms, and diameter is in units of kilometers.

 Here are hints to finding the diameter of each planet.

 | Name          | Radius     | Circumference | Surface Area  | Diameter      | Mass     |